systopia/de.systopia.civioffice/docs/configuration.md

 ## Document Renderers

-Two paths are entered here that are essential for using CiviOffice:
+The currently built-in renderers are *Local Universal Office Converter (unoconv)* and *Local Universal Office Converter (unoconv) implementing PhpWord*.
+The latter is required in order to convert HTML syntax to OOXML, the internal standard of .docx.

+You will have to enter the following:

-1. **The path to the binary of unoconv**: Usually this is `/usr/bin/unoconv`.
+- **The path to the binary of unoconv**: Usually this is `/usr/bin/unoconv`.
    The path can otherwise be determined with the following console
    command: ``which unoconv``.
-2. **The path to the temp folder**: A subfolder of CiviCRM's `templates_c` directory.
+- **The path to the temp folder**: A subfolder of CiviCRM's `templates_c` directory.
 As an example, on a Drupal-based site, this might look like `/var/www/vhosts/[YOUR_DOMAIN]/httpdocs/dev/public/sites/default/files/civicrm/templates_c/civioffice`

 The directory, here named ``civioffice``, must be created manually in the described path.
 Although the path (and name) might be set differently, we recommend creating the directory inside `templates_c`.

+You should also consider creating a lock file in order to synchronize access.

 The path entry is verified dynamically, so saving is only possible when an existing path is entered.
 In case of permission problems, you will receive a